gianmarcotoso/sblork/README.md

 		});
 	})(this.Sblork, this.jQuery, this.Backbone);

-After a view container is registered, you can use its `makeView` function to generete a the DOM element that will be used to render your view (and that will get deleted from the DOM on cleanup, while the container will live on):
+After a view container is registered, you can use its `makeView` function to generete the DOM element that will be used to render your view (and that will get deleted from the DOM on cleanup, while the container will live on):

 	...
 		// Suppose this is a standard Backbone view